Switching from wood to vinyl siding is a big decision.

 There are some polarizing opinions out there about the use of vinyl materials as siding and there are merits to both sides.
 It’s a relatively new material used in siding and flooring and wasn’t available commercially until the 1950s.
 It was created as a replacement for aluminum siding.

-Another perk with vinyl siding for your home is that you don’t have to paint or stain it and it comes in a bigger variety of colors. but don’t forget that it needs to be washed regularly to maintain a nice exterior look.
+Another perk with vinyl siding for your home is that you don’t have to paint or stain it (though you can) and it comes in a bigger variety of colors.
+But don’t forget that it needs to be washed regularly to maintain a nice exterior look!

 2. Wood Siding

 Wood is the standard and is ever-classic, but it too has its negative aspects.
-Costs for wood siding add up mostly when it comes to repainting and staining your home’s exterior.
-One the one hand it’s a DIY project you can do yourself and save money on hiring a professional.
-On the other hand, it takes time, effort, and more money to buy the paint.
+Costs for wood siding add up when it comes to repainting and staining your home’s exterior.
+One the one hand, the repainting can be a DIY project which can save you money on hiring a professional.
+On the other hand, it takes time, effort, and more money to still buy the paint.

 Wood is more durable to extreme weather conditions everywhere, but the cost and maintenance factors make it a more of a hassle for some homeowners.